aranasaurus/advent-of-code/2024/README.md

 I have not set things up to be able to be in separate files yet though, and that's gonna get cumbersome really soon.

 See [PR](https://github.com/aranasaurus/advent-of-code/pull/8) for solution notes.

+### Day 5
+See [PR (part 1 only)](https://github.com/aranasaurus/advent-of-code/pull/10) for solution notes.

+### Day 6
+See [PR (part 1 only)](https://github.com/aranasaurus/advent-of-code/pull/11) for solution notes.

+### Day 7
+Looks like this year only took a week before I hit burn-out mode.
+Work is still just a bit too stressful for me to want to keep coding every single night after work.
+So I'm basically calling it here.